How to Optimize LiFePO4 Battery Lifespan in Cold Climates?

 How often should cold-stored batteries be recharged?

-Perform maintenance charging every 6 months at 15-25°C to maintain 40-60% SOC.
+Perform maintenance charging every six months at 15–25°C, maintaining a 40–60% SOC.
 Avoid full charges during storage.

 Do self-heating batteries exist for Arctic applications?

 Yes.
-Third-gen self-heating LiFePO4 cells use internal resistive layers to reach -30°C to +25°C in 8 minutes with 3% energy cost.
+Self-heating LiFePO4 cells can reach -30°C to +25°C in 8 minutes using internal resistive layers, with minimal energy cost.